ervand7/Urlshortener/README.md

 Service for shortening urls.
 Can work simultaneously on HTTP and gRPC.
 Wrote using patterns publisher-consumer and MVC.
 Based on union interface data can be stored in DB, file or operate memory.
 Stack: REST API, gRPC, TLS, Go multithreading, Chi, Goose, Bash, Github Actions.

+It is possible to support TLS.
+The project has been optimized for performance: the code contains profiling results and benchmark tests.
+There is documentation, the ability to generate godoc and example tests.
+The project is covered by 70% unit tests.
+It is possible to control the launch of the project through the build and compilation flags.